ioccc-src/winner/inc/README.md

 14. page-bottom.default.html
 15. bottom.default.html

-In some cases, the above canonical order may be skipped.
+The command line of a [build-ioccc repo](https://github.com/ioccc-src/build-ioccc/tree/master) tool, and perhaps modified via [md2html config file](/inc/md2html.cfg) file may change to using a different filename for a given phase.
+For example when forming the HTML from `2020/ferguson2/chocolate-cake.md`, a different "topnav" navigation bar is needed.
+So instead of the usual top navigation bar that normally directs people to the previous entry for the year, or go up to the year page, or to the next entry for the year, a top navigation bar to just go up to the entry's main page is needed.
+So the line for `2020/ferguson2/chocolate-cake.md` would reference `topnav.up2index.html` instead of using the  `topnav.default.html` default.

+In some cases the [md2html config file](/inc/md2html.cfg) may disable forming HTML content from a givrn markdown file altogether.

+In above mentioned canonical order, a phase  may be skipped by an entry in the [md2html config file](/inc/md2html.cfg) by referring a phaee file ending in ".none.html".
 Files of the form will **NOT** exist, instead the tool will skip using such a file:

 ```
 *.none.html
 ```

+See comments in the [md2html config file](/inc/md2html.cfg) file for details on the syntax of this configuration file.

 ## Use CAUTION when modifying inc files